dimitri-nicolo/calico/security/compliance-managed-cloud.md

    where:
    - `additionalSources`: Section where EKS Cloudwatch logs are specified.
    - `eksCloudwatchLog`: Configuration section containing EKS Cloudwatch logs.
    - `fetchInterval`: Interval in seconds for {{site.prodname}} to get logs from Cloudwatch.
-Default: 600 seconds.
-This value works for most use cases.
+Default: 60 seconds, this fetches 1MB every 60 seconds, adjust it based number on CRUD operations performed on cluster resource.
    - `groupName`: Name of the `Log Group` (value from "Enable audit logs in EKS")
    - `region`: AWS region where EKS cluster is hosted (value from "Enable audit logs in EKS")
    - `streamPrefix`: Prefix of `Log Stream` (value from "Enable audit logs in EKS")